 You can request a leave of absence before classes start or during courses with medical documentation.
-Your transcript will include "leave of absence" or "AW" if your leave is approved during a course.
+Your transcript will include "AW" if your leave is approved during a course.

 During your leave, you should focus on getting well.
 You won't receive academic supervision, and you won't be able to access the university's facilities or services.
 In some cases, there may be exceptions with approval from the Dean.

 You can return to your studies before the end of the 12-month medical leave of absence with medical clearance.

 Returning from a medical leave of absence

 To return from medical leave of absence, you need to complete a form with medical documentation confirming that you are fit to study.
 You need to do this at least one month before the end of your leave.